-AIS-Wi-Fi transponder less then 590 EUR
+AIS-Wi-Fi transponder less then 590 euros

 Camino-108W

-Le Camino-108W WiFi
+The Camino-108W WiFi

 Interfaces :

-AIS received data are transmitted simultaneously Wi-Fi (150 Mbps), NMEA2000, NMEA0183 2 adjustable rate channels (4800/38400 bps) and USB for PC connection.
+The received AIS data is simultaneously retransmitted over Wi-Fi (150 Mbps), NMEA2000, NMEA0183 2 adjustable rate channels (4800/38400 bps) and USB for PC connection.

 Connectivity :

-It is featured with 6 connectors :
+It is featured with 6 Connectors :

 • VHF antenna